Speed of technological transformations required in Europe to achieve different climate goals: Introduction

 \

 We model the transformation of the European energy system using a myopic approach in 5-years steps from 2020 to 2050 assuming different carbon budgets.
-We relate the climate and economic consequences, and evaluate when key new technologies emerge under distinct budgets.
-We show that, regardless of the budget, similar technological transformations take place, but the 1.5 and 1.6$^{\circ}$C-budgets require most of them to be accomplished already by 2035.
+This paper focuses on two main research questions which can be stated as: What are the economic consequences of different climate ambitions for Europe?
+When do key new technologies emerge under distinct budgets with a common set of cost and performance assumptions?
+We show that, regardless of the budget, similar technological transformations take place, but for the 1.5 and 1.6$^{\circ}$C budgets it is cost-optimal for most of them to take place already by 2035.
 We extend the existing literature by providing three main novelties.
 First, the use of a highly resolved model.
 Second, the comparative analysis of transition paths for Europe under carbon budgets corresponding to temperature increases discretised by a tenth of a degree.
 Third, the inclusion of a sensitivity analysis to the cost and potential of CO$_2$ sequestration.